-Aggregate population distributions provide a more finegrained measurement of how addresses are aggregating at a given prefix length.
-The population of an aggregate is the number of active addresses contained in that aggregate.
-(In Section 6.2, we expressed this as $\sigma_p(a)$ .)
-All p-aggregates might have similar populations, meaning addresses are spread evenly among the active aggregates.
-Given our experience with the other metrics, however, we would expect p-aggregates to exhibit a wide range of populations for shortto-medium p.
-(Longer-prefix aggregates contain fewer addresses, so there isn't as much room for variability.)
+Aggregate population distributions provide a more fine-grained measurement of how addresses are aggregating at a given prefix length.
+The population of an aggregate is the number of active addresses contained in that aggregate; in Section VI-B, we expressed this as $\sigma_p(a)$.
+Given our experience with the other metrics, we would expect p-aggregates to exhibit a wide range of populations for short-to-medium p.
+Longer-prefix aggregates contain fewer addresses, so there is not as much room for variability.

-Figure 13 graphs 8- and 16-aggregate population distributions for R1 and our R1 model on a log-log complementary CDF: for a given x, the Y axis measures the fraction of aggregates with population at least x.
-(This is the same kind of graph as the aggregate packet count distributions in Section 5.1.)
-As expected, aggregates exhibit a wide range of populations.
+This expectation is confirmed by the data.
+Fig. 12 graphs 8and 16-aggregate population distributions for R1 and our R1 model on a log-log complementary CDF: for a given x, the Y axis measures the fraction of aggregates with population at least x.
+This is the same kind of graph as the aggregate packet count distributions in Section V-A. As expected, aggregates exhibit a wide range of populations.
 The multifractal model echoes the real data, particularly in the tail region.